Business as usual for your supply chain?

 In times such as these, focus is crucial.
 Be clear on the management objectives from the outset.
 It may seem obvious but stop spending and doing things you don’t need to do, and focus on selecting suppliers that pose the least risk and, where necessary, have alternative suppliers vetted and ready to go.

-Even in challenging times, effectively defining your buying need and selecting the right supplier is critical for an organisation that wants to minimise risk and ensure a smooth continuation of supply – whether it's for a one-time capital equipment purchase or service contract, or for ongoing supply of frequently used goods or services.
+Even in challenging times, effectively defining your buying need and selecting the right supplier is critical for an organization that wants to minimize risk and ensure a smooth continuation of supply – whether it's for a one-time capital equipment purchase or service contract, or for ongoing supply of frequently used goods or services.
 You may even decide that, given resource limitations, outsourcing key functions that reduce the level of complexity within the core business may be the best route forward.

 Looking to build up your local supply chain, so that you are not relying on goods and services from other parts of the world, could be key.
 There are a number of solutions and partners available to help you find the “right” suppliers – even at a local level.
 Companies such as Proactis provide the tools needed for more local business transactions and communication with suppliers, to make transactions faster, easier and more efficient for both you and your suppliers.
 Setting up new suppliers is quick and easy, with intuitive designs